 When the pandemic closed schools and daycare centers for millions of children in March 2020, it transformed many working parents into teachers and caretakers virtually overnight.
 COVID-19 outbreaks wreaked havoc on nursing homes, senior centers, and hospital ICUs.
 During his presidential campaign, Joe Biden unveiled his plan for a massive Medicaid overhaul that addresses both child and elder care as well as support for family caregivers.
 The new administration is also planning to expand paid family leave policies.
 How will these changes affect families?
 Do they go too far or not far enough?

 A panel of experts discuss the politics of care and the new policy changes planned by the Biden Administration.
-This USC Center for the Political Future event was in partnership with USC Center for the Changing Family and features Brencia Berry, Political Director of PL+US (Paid Leave For the United States); Jimmy Gomez, U.S. Representative (D-CA); and Vicki Shabo, Senior Fellow of Paid Leave Policy and Strategy at New America’s Better Life Lab.
-Moderated by Jennifer Hook, USC Dornsife College of Letters, Arts and Sciences Professor of Sociology.
+This USC Center for the Political Future event was in partnership with USC Center for the Changing Family and features Brencia Berry, political director of PL+US (Paid Leave For the United States); Rep. Jimmy Gomez, (D-CA); and Vicki Shabo, senior fellow of Paid Leave Policy and Strategy at New America’s Better Life Lab.
+Moderated by Jennifer Hook, USC Dornsife College of Letters, Arts and Sciences professor of sociology.

 Who Will Benefit